 The reward for hiking down a rocky trail.

 We saw people every now and then but were often alone on the trails.
 It was so peaceful and picturesque.
 It reminded me of how we would spend hours in parks or on nature trails when we were young.
 Time spent in nature can make you feel like you don’t have a care in the world.

-Find out more about La Cumbrecita and Cordoba in “One Month in Cordoba, Argentina”.
+Find out more about La Cumbrecita and Cordoba in “Visiting Cordoba, Argentina’s Second Largest City.”